Good practice code

 - In the event that an article has been written by several authors, the author who is listed as responsible for the work must ensure that none of the signatures of those responsible for the work has been omitted, nor added others that are not, avoiding fictitious or gift authorship, which is a bad scientific practice.
 Likewise, he/she must also guarantee that those who sign it have reviewed and approved the final version of the work and that they give their approval for its possible publication.

-- Authors should agree on the order of their appearance in the publication of the article.
+- The authors must appear in the article in strict order of importance based on their specific contribution to the work.
 If any changes occur during the review process, they must be communicated to the editor in writing.
 This document must be signed by all authors involved.

 - Authors must declare the exact origin of the content of the work (doctoral thesis, research project, teaching experience, etc.).